linpengxuan/newwebsite/source/about-us/index.markdown

 sharing: false
 footer: false
 ---
+* After a short staying in Beijing, we decided to move to Shanghai.
+We have never worked here before even though I spent 4 years for a degree in this city a decade ago.
+We love the weather here apparently, the friends to meet and the good working conditions.
+At least 3 more years, I would say.

+---updated on Jul., 2013---

 *	We married on March 19, 2011.
 *	We are now living in Seoul.
 We might move to somewhere else in future.
 *	We always want to experience something new.
 The world is too big to explore, yet we are running out of time.